Out of Office

 Explore The Southwest

 Fall is the Goldilocks season for visiting Texas.
 Not too hot, not too crowded.
 Natural landscapes are blooming after a rainy summer season.
-It’s the perfect time of year to explore Texas’ many personalities, from Dallas’ glittering metropolis to El Paso’s desert landscapes.
+It’s the perfect time of year to explore Texas’ many personalities, including El Paso’s desert landscapes.

 The Lone Star State is vast and varied, and best explored by car.
 Embark on an epic fall road trip through Big Bend National Park, learn about Texas’ German heritage at an Oktoberfest celebration, or venture to the strangely wonderful town of Marfa for eccentric public art and mysterious light shows.

-Where to stay: The Plaza Hotel Pioneer Park in El Paso; The Joule in Dallas.
+Where to stay: The Plaza Hotel Pioneer Park in El Paso.